fisik-yum/nafprompt/README.md

 This requires the `git` binary to be in your path.
 `displaystring` can be formatted with `%b` and `%c` to include branch and commit, respectively.

+###### Module: (Rudimentary) Command output
+`{:exec:displaystring;command}` pipes the stdout of a specified command into the prompt.
+Use `%s` to format.
+I assume this will not be very useful as it might cause problems with args that contain whitespace.

 ### Screenshots
 ![](assets/screenshot_1.png)